Passwords: Making Better Passwords

 Creativity and fun help you make a strong password that you can more easily remember.
 Before committing to a password, make sure it's one that isn't too hard to type!

 A passphrase is the best password available.
 Its length makes it very hard to guess when coupled with capitalization, numbers, and symbols.
 In addition, it may be easier for touch typists to enter a passphrase rather than a password.
-Remember a SPACE " " counts as a symbol or special character.
+A SPACE " " counts as a valid character.

 One method for creating a passphrase: